MicrosoftDocs/Viva/Viva/glint/setup/quarterly-engagement-template.md

 You can also view the core drivers in the Viva Glint platform when you create a new Quarterly Engagement survey.
 From your **admin dashboard**:

 1. Select **Survey Program**, then **+ New Program**, and then the **Quarterly Engagement card** and **Create Program**.
-2. In **Program Summary**, select **Questions** (can't be selected until the pages prior have been configured).
+2. In **Program Summary**, select **Questions** (can't be selected until the pages prior are configured).
 3. The template items populate.

 ## Add items to your Quarterly Engagement survey using the Question Library

-Viva Glint’s research found several other items for customers to consider as important drivers of engagement which can be added to any engagement survey.
+Viva Glint’s research found several other items for customers to consider as important drivers of engagement, which can be added to any engagement survey.
 These items can be found by searching the item name in the Question Library and added to any survey you're setting up:

 | **Item Text** | **Core Driver** |
 |:---|:---|